Bank Hapoalim: History

 In 2021, the bank reported a net profit of 915 million shekels ($267 million) in Q4 2020, compared to a net loss of 629 million shekels in Q4 2019.
-The bank's credit portfolio grew, and it entered the digital wallet sector and made deals with banks in Bahrain and the UAE.
+The bank's credit portfolio continued to grow, and it entered the digital wallet sector and made deals with banks in Bahrain and the UAE as a part of the Abraham Accords.

-In 2023, the bank reported a record net profit of NIS 6.5bn ($1.82bn) for 2022, up 33% from the previous year, boosted by a rise in interest rates and higher inflation.
+Net profit for 2023 totaled NIS 7,360 million, compared with NIS 6,532 million in 2022.
+The main driver of the increase is 19.3% growth in income, which was driven by rate hikes and the growth in activity, and despite a NIS 1.9 million credit loss provision booked in 2023.

 Global presence

-The bank operates several international subsidiaries: In the City of London and Poalim Asset Management (UK) Limited; in the United States (New York City, California, & Miami) and in Canada; BHI Private Banking, Switzerland Bank Hapoalim (Switzerland) Ltd., Zurich, Geneva, Luxembourg, South America, and the Cayman Islands.
+The bank has operated several international subsidiaries: In the City of London and Poalim Asset Management (UK) Limited; in the United States (New York City, California, and Miami) and in Canada; BHI Private Banking, Switzerland Bank Hapoalim (Switzerland) Ltd., Zürich, Geneva, Luxembourg, South America, and the Cayman Islands.
+In recent years, the bank's international presence has significantly reduced, and by 2023, only the New York branch remained operational.